 To truly appreciate the wonders that you see as you explore the park, your first stop should be the Capitol Reef Visitor Center.
 And their feature movie “Watermark” should be on the top of your Capitol Reef National Park things to do list.
 It’s only 20 minutes long and well worth the time.
 (You’ll also want to make a potty and water stop here as there are not a lot of other facilities in the park.)

 #2 Get Up Close and Personal with the Waterpocket Fold

 Evidence of the Waterpocket Fold can be seen from the road everywhere in the park.
 For a very simple hike hop off Rt.
 24 to Sunset Point.
 It’s a short hike to an overlook that gives you an amazing view of this geological wonder.

 Our favorite is the Grand Wash Trail where you can walk through canyons and follow the Narrows where the walls tower high above you.
-This 4 mile round trip hike is fairly level making it easy for most everyone’s hiking skill.
-Just avoid the heat of the day in mid summer as there is no shade when the sun is high in the sky.
+This 4-mile round trip hike is fairly level making it easy for most everyone’s hiking skills.
+Just avoid the heat of the day in mid-summer as there is no shade when the sun is high in the sky.

 #3 Look for Outlaws

 Rumor has it that Butch Cassidy’s gang holed up in these canyons.
 So as we explored the Grand Wash area, we had fun imagining their life on the run.
 (I have a video of Brad acting out a scene from the movie with this canyon in the background that is pretty hilarious!)